Resources – last update: January 2022 –

 Météo-France and CEA CCRT extend our simulation capacity through the access to their supercomputers in the frame of partnerships.

-- Météo-France research supercomputer (Beaufix): 1 836 nodes bi-socket Xeon Broadwell 20c @ 2.2 Ghz – 2.59 Pflop/s.
-On 2018 and 2019 a special allocation of 60 Mh has been allocated by Météo-France to Cerfacs’ researchers in the frame of common GIEC simulations.
+- Météo-France research supercomputer (Belenos): 2 304 nodes bi-socket AMD Rome 64c @ 2.2 Ghz – 10.5 Pflop/s.
+From 2018 to 2021 a special allocation of 86 Mh has been allocated by Météo-France to Cerfacs’ researchers in the frame of common GIEC simulations.

 Through numerous collaboration and support of Genci, Prace and Incite CERFACS accesses multiple external computers.
 Genci allows our doctoral students to access national resources centers:

-Prace attributes the resources to support our borders simulations.
+Prace attributes the resources to support our more challenging simulations.